comprna/SUPPA/README.md

 ![figure2_for_readme_bitbucket.jpg](https://bitbucket.org/repo/4gEBMd/images/612499447-figure2_for_readme_bitbucket.jpg)

 **Fig 2.** (a) SUPPA calculates the magnitude of splicing change (ΔPSI) (for events or transcripts) and its significance across multiple biological conditions, using two or more replicates per condition.
 Conditions are analyzed in a sequential order specified as input. (b) Statistical significance is calculated by comparing the observed ΔPSI between conditions with the distribution of the ΔPSI between replicates as a function of the expression of the transcripts defining the events (for events) or as a functon of the gene expression (for transcripts).
-When there is a large (>10) number of replicates per condition, you can also run SUPPA with a classical statistical test (Wilcoxon) per event or per transcsript (not shown in the figure). (c) Using the output from the differential splicing analysis, SUPPA can cluster events or transcripts with similar splicing patterns across conditions using a density-based clustering algorithm.
+When there is a large (>10) number of replicates per condition, you can also run SUPPA with a classical statistical test (Wilcoxon) per local event or per transcsript (not shown in the figure). (c) Using the output from the differential splicing analysis, SUPPA can cluster events or transcripts with similar splicing patterns across conditions using a density-based clustering algorithm.

 We provide below detailed information on how to install and run SUPPA.
 Please join the SUPPA google-group for sharing your thoughts and questions (suppa-users@googlegroups.com).